sydney-rd/1adventure-game/README.md

 # How to Play

-A fun, small detail to notice is when you are on the home screen, Escape the Labyrinth screen will <strong>glitch<strong> if you press "cancel."
+A fun, small detail to notice is when you are on the home screen, Escape the Labyrinth screen will <strong>glitch</strong> if you press "cancel."
 This is because once you are in the game you cannot quit.

 # Run